anoma/typhon/tla/Doris.md

 # Narwhal-Rider: Δωρίς / Doris

 We specify an instantiation of Narwhal, replacing garbage collection with DAG-rider's weak links.
-Most importantly, Doris provides two mechanisms to avoid bash flooding by Byzantine validators, each one tailored for a common class of transactions:
+Most importantly, Doris provides several mechanisms for batch handling, each one tailored for a common class of transactions;
+thus, it is up to the user/client to decide which one is most suitable.

 1. Now or never (v1):
     Some transactions might become useless